iikkapietila/pyart/readme.txt

-Pyart beta v0.1 by Iikka Pietil‰ 2019
+Pyart beta v0.1 by Iikka Pietil√§ 2019

-This is a Python implementation of ART method (Affective Reaction Times) which can be used to e.g. measure semantic distances between symbols or icons.
+This is a Python implementation of ART method (Affective Reaction Times) which can be used to e.g. measure semantic distances between symbols or icons or to test/compare other artefacts with a priming expression.
 Tested on python 3.5, 3.6, 3.7.
 Libraries used: os, tkinter, time, PIL (aka PILLOW), random and csv.

 In this beta version a screen resolution of 1920 x 1080 is assumed.
 The programme will run on top and in fullscreen.
 In the beginning of the testing sequence a countdown is displayed.
 Please click anywhere on this screen to make sure that the testing windows is focused so keyboard input functions correctly.